hainayanda/NetEatr/README.md

 ## Usage Example
 ## Synchronous
 Build the object using HttpRequestBuilder and then execute
-If your response contains some Json, you can use RestResponse object and passing the model class when execute
+If your response contains some Json, you can pass your Model as Generic attribute

 ```cs
 //HttpGet